HAFix: History-Augmented Large Language Models for Bug Fixing: Threats to Validity

-Lastly, in RQ3, we calculate the runtime and price of HAFix solely during the model inference stage, excluding the cost of running test cases.
-We observed that most of the time required for running test cases is consumed by installing the dependent libraries, averaging around 6 minutes per bug, while the actual execution of the test cases typically takes no more than a second, given that they usually consist of just a few lines of code.
+Furthermore, in RQ3, we calculate the inference time and token usage of HAFix solely during the model inference stage, excluding the cost of running test cases.
+We observed that most of the time required for running test cases is consumed by installing the dependent libraries, such as averaging around 6 minutes per bug on BugsInPy, while the actual execution of the test cases typically takes no more than a second, given that they usually consist of just a few lines of code.
 In practice, setting up the test environment is generally a one-time action, as developers typically maintain a stable development environment and do not reinstall libraries for each test.
-Regarding inference price, resources for model inference on GPUs are usually much more expensive than running test cases on a local CPU environment.
+Regarding inference token usage, resources for model inference on GPUs are usually much more expensive than running test cases on a local CPU environment.
 Therefore, we believe that the cost and efficiency analyzed in RQ3 were underestimated but cover the main aspects of the real cost.

+For RQ3, we report token usage rather than inference price because API pricing varies across models, time periods, and providers.
+Even for the same model, pricing may differ depending on the time of day or commercial factors \citep{OpenAIPricing,AnthropicPricing,DeepSeekPricing}.
+Additionally, input and output tokens are priced differently, with output tokens typically costing around four times more.
+To account for this, we experimented with a weighted token cost that gives more weight to output tokens.
+The results were consistent with our main findings.
+To maintain focus and avoid overloading the evaluation, we do not include the weighted cost plots in the paper.